dep-deprecated/vicki/README.md

-vicky
+vicki
 =====

 an eventcmd script for mcabber.

-Vicky adds a few nice things to mcabber private messages and group chat:
+Vicki adds a few nice things to mcabber private messages and group chat:

 # Integrate growl notifications
     - sticky URLs if someone shares a URL